November 5, 2025

 Method 6: Use moisture to relax fibers

-Very firm mattresses with thick quilting respond to light misting.
-Lightly spritz the top panel with distilled water, then dry with a hair dryer on low heat while pressing down with your hands.
-The moisture loosens fibers so they drape more softly.
+Very firm quilting responds to light misting.
+Lightly spritz the top panel with distilled water, then dry with a hair dryer on low while pressing down with your hands.
+This loosens fibers so they drape more softly.
+Do not soak foam layers.

 Method 7: Rearrange the support stack